abuseofnotation/the-case/chapter1.md

 They spend the next minutes in silence.

 'OK.'
 Vince said finally.
-'So in principle I agree with you.
+'I agree with you.
 But...
 After what happened last week, I feel that we should be extra cautious.
-Still, the robbery of the city treasury is a real case and so keep on digging into that and I will get someone to come with me to Den's apartment and try to see if there is anything there.'
+Still, the robbery of the public vault is a real case and, so keep on digging into that ,and I will get someone to come with me to Den's apartment and try to see if there is anything there.'

 'Good luck with that.'
 Jane said.
-Vince spent a few seconds trying to determine if she was being ironic ('You fool! of course she was').
+Vince spent a second trying to determine if she was being ironic ('You fool! of course she was').

 Boffins
 -------